Hanford, California: Education

 Hanford has 15 elementary schools, three junior high schools, four high schools with a total of 8,464 Kindergarten through 8th grade students and 3,522 high schoolers.

 The Hanford Elementary School District provides kindergarten through eighth grade education for most of the city.
 The Pioneer Union Elementary School District serves much of the northern part of Hanford.
 Part of north Hanford is served by the Kings River-Hardwick School District.
 The Hanford Joint Union High School District provides public secondary education.
 It operates Hanford Union High School, Hanford West High School, Sierra Pacific High School as well as Earl F. Johnson High School.

 The College of the Sequoias operates an education center in Hanford as part of the Joint Educational Center that includes Sierra Pacific High School.

 Brandman University has a Hanford campus for adult students.

 Transportation

 Kings Area Regional Transit (KART) operates regularly scheduled fixed route bus service, vanpool service for commuters and Dial-A-Ride (demand response) services throughout Kings County as well as to Fresno.
-Hanford is also served by Orange Belt Stages.
+Hanford was also served by Orange Belt Stages until it ceased operations in 2020 due to the impact of the COVID-19 pandemic on tourism.

 Rail

 Amtrak provides passenger rail service from Hanford station to the San Francisco Bay Area and Sacramento, and service to Southern California by a combination of rail and bus.
 Freight service is available from both the BNSF Railway and the San Joaquin Valley Railroad.

-The American Recovery and Reinvestment Act of 2009-funded California High-Speed Rail has proposed a station.
-However, the proposed station on the eastern outskirts of Hanford is listed as "optional" and will not be built without matching local funds or in-kind support.
+Amtrak Thruway 18 provides a daily connection to Visalia on the east, and Santa Maria on the west, with several stops in between.

+California High-Speed Rail has a station under construction to the east of Hanford, however construction only started in 2019 after a series of disputes between neighbouring Visalia, which favoured the project, and Hanford, which opposed construction altogether until the station design was changed from being at-grade to being an elevated structure east of the city.